Every day on @2:50 we prompt ourselves with three simple practices.

 - visualize a relaxing scene or something you are grateful for.

-Many participants have asked for more information on how to do each of these apparently simple activities.
-I’ve compiled a quick list so we have something to refer back to, and will be recording some guided practices to upload to the site.
+Many participants have asked for more information on how to do each of these activities.
+I’ve compiled a quick list so we have something to refer back to, and have recorded some guided practices for your use.

 Observe your breathing and let it go in and out by itself